1. Main course book:

 3. Supplements.

-Supplements may be handed out at the lectures to cover any new topics not sufficiently covered by the book.
+Supplements may be uploaded or handed out at the lectures to cover any new topics not sufficiently covered by the book.
 No such supplements are currently planned but may be called for due to the changes this year.

 4. Internet resources: